New Indie Film, “The Roots Of Texas Mexican Food”

 He has lectured about food & culture at academic institutions, including the Harvard University Coop and Northeastern University.
 He has showcased his recipes at Brennan’s restaurant in Houston; the Museum Of Fine Arts, Houston; at “Nao,” the CIA restaurant in San Antonio; and the American Book Center in Amsterdam, The Netherlands.

-As a member of the Texas Motion Picture Alliance, she has worked on a number of feature films, including “Selena,” and is involved in bringing more production work to Texas.
+As a member of the Texas Motion Picture Alliance, she is involved in bringing more production work to Texas.
 Currently, she is a Board member for the Galveston Island Film Festival and Conference taking place in October 2018.

 When she is not crunching budget numbers, Virginia spends time visiting her family in San Antonio and goes salt water fishing with her husband.

-(Montevideo, 1981).
-Director, director de fotografía y montajista de documentales, ficciónes y series nacionales e internacionales.
+Director, Director de Fotografía y montajista de documentales, ficciónes y series nacionales e internacionales.
 Egresado de la Universidad Católica del Uruguay.

 Dirigió la fotografía de tres largometrajes de ficción; “Una bala para el Che” de la directora Gabriel Guillermo, “Frondoso Edén del Corazón” del director Juma Fode y “Panchopalooza” de Diego Melo.